charlotteaashley/typo-design-template/_posts/2021-10-11-typography-in-childrens-books.md

 ![The typeface 'Humanist' is used within the contents of the 1942 book 'The Poky Little Puppy'.](../uploads/screenshot-2021-10-15-at-15.56.25.png)

 However, the typography chosen for the cover of the novel, uses the typeface '*handwriting',* this is easily read and it gives the impression that someone young has written it themselves.
+The contrast of the cover typeface compared to the serif typeface inside the book, gives the

 ![The typography of the heading is the typeface 'handwriting' ](../uploads/screenshot-2021-10-15-at-17.15.13.png)